Exploring the Mystery of Babylon: Delving into Biblical Prophecies and Decoding the Prophetic Call to 'Flee from Her'

 “Declare among the nations, Proclaim, and set up a standard; Proclaim—do not conceal it— Say, ‘Babylon is taken, Bel [male personification] is shamed.
 Merodach [Marduk—the patron god of Babylon] is broken in pieces; Her idols are humiliated, Her images are broken in pieces” (Jeremiah 50:2).

 During Biblical times, Israel was heavily involved with idolatry, principally the worship of Ba’al, Asherah, and Molek (Moloch).
 Asherah poles and trees were erected throughout Israel at sacred Canaanite sites to honor the Ugaritic (northern Syrian) mother goddess Asherah.
-Scholars believe that Asherah was the consort of Ba'al and Moloch, possibly an epithet for Ba’al. Marduk (Mərōdaḵ), the patron god of Babylon, also has a female consort, the mother goddess Sarpanit.
-So, I think you can begin to see how all these gods are interrelated and how there are male-female personifications of each one.
+Scholars believe that Asherah was the consort of Ba’al and Moloch, possibly an epithet for Ba’al. Marduk (Mərōdaḵ), the patron god of Babylon, also has a female consort, the mother goddess Sarpanit.
+So, one can see how all these gods are interrelated, each with male-female personifications.

 Many Muslim nations surrounding Israel are seemingly under the dominion, and indeed, the influence of this ancient Babylonian spirit as they continually seek to plunder and destroy God’s people.
 Thankfully, we have seen God’s peaceful hand at work with some of them.
 But ultimately, it is Israel that will become the instrument and weapon of the Lord’s judgment against every nation that is at war with Him, as we read: